 The students in the High School no longer have a Class Teacher.
-Each class is appointed a Class Guardian who has the overall responsibility for the wellbeing of the class and the individuals within it.
+Each class is appointed a Class Guardian who has the responsibility for the overall wellbeing of the class.
 The Class Guardian acts as a mentor, coordinates class activities and is a liaison between home and school.

-The Class Guardian makes a commitment to remain with the group up to the end of Class 12 and meets formally with the class each week.
-This new relationship is formed when everything is new and changing for the young person, especially those changes of a bodily and soul nature.
+The Class Guardian will often remain with the group to the end of Class 12 and meets formally with the class each week.
+This relationship is formed when everything is changing for the young person, especially those changes of a bodily and soul nature.
 In essence, at about 14 years of age a new being emerges.
 Other High School teachers that the students meet are respected as friendly guides but also for their love of their subject and integrity with which they present it.

-"The great thing is to enable the human being to find their place in the world with due confidence in their own power of judgment."
-Rudolf Steiner The social life of the High School is very important; it offers students the emotional support they need to cope with the complexities of adolescence.
+The social life of the High School is very important; it offers students the emotional support they need to cope with the complexities of adolescence.
 The High School offers a caring community of teachers and peers.
 The security that results enables the students to look to the future with confidence.